Anton Richter

-Anton Richter (born 7 December 1911, date of death unknown) is an Austrian male former weightlifter, who competed in the featherweight class and represented Austria at international competitions.
+Anton Richter (7 December 1911 – 15 August 1989) was an Austrian male weightlifter, who competed in the featherweight class and represented Austria at international competitions.
 He won the silver medal at the 1937 World Weightlifting Championships in the 60 kg category.
 He participated at the 1936 Summer Olympics in the 60 kg event.
 He set one world record in the featherweight clean & jerk and one in the featherweight total.